MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsDestroyLayer.md

 `layerPath`

-Path of the layer to delete
+Path of the layer to delete.

 ## Return Values